Frequently Asked Questions

 – Financial assistance – scholarship Program for those in need to attend.

 – Raising Teenagers School talks.

-The camps are held in a variety bush locations all over Australia.
-We do not generally hold camps during school Christmas holidays, as this is often a time for the whole family to be together.
+The Camps are held in a variety bush locations all over Australia.
+We do not generally hold Camps during school Christmas holidays, as this is often a time for the whole family to be together.
 The schools we have partnerships with value the Pathways experience as a significant part of a boy’s or girl’s development.

 They are exposed to a series of safe yet demanding challenges to test them physically, mentally, emotionally and on a personal development level.
-Loads of fun and games as well as processes such as sharing of personal experiences, story telling, adventure and relationship building activities are also part of the programme.
+Loads of fun and games as well as processes such as sharing of personal experiences, story telling, adventure and relationship building activities are also part of the Program.

 It is a guided journey towards a deeper understanding of what it means to grow into healthy man or woman in today’s world, through building a strong community where acceptance of diversity and inclusion are the norm and not being judged allows for deeper sharing and much laughter as our girls and boys make this significant transition.